quintenvandamme/dahliaos/README.md

 -**copy base components to builddahliagrub**

-- save `./build.sh` in your home directory
+- copy and save `./build.sh` from above in your home directory

 - `chmod +x build.sh`